comob-project/snn-sound-localization/paper/sections/science.md

 (overview-delays)=
 ## Learning delays
-As in our base model, many studies which incorporate axonal and/or dendritic delays include them as non-learnable parameters.
-Here we explore how these phase delays can be learned through two approaches.
+As in our base model, many studies incorporate axonal and/or dendritic delays as non-learnable parameters.
+Here, we explore how these phase delays, as well as synaptic delays, can be learned through two approaches.

-The first method was to use dilated convolutions with learnable spacings (DCLS) [@hassani2023dilated;@hammouamri2024learning].
-This method uses a 1D convolution through time to simulate delays between consecutive layers.
-The kernels include a single non-zero weight per-synapse, which corresponds to the desired delay.
-This method can learn both weights and delays.

-The second method was to develop a differentiable delay layer (DDL).
+The first method was to develop a differentiable delay layer (DDL).
 This method uses a combination of translation and interpolation, where the interpolation allows the delays to be differentiable even though time steps are discrete.
-This can be placed between any two layers in a spiking neural network, and also allows weights and delays to be trained separately.
+This can be placed between any two layers in a spiking neural network, and is capable of solving the task without weight training.
 This work is described in more detail in [](#delay-section).

+While we were developing our DDL-based method, a paper introducing synaptic delays using dilated convolutions with learnable spacings (DCLS) was published [@hassani2023dilated;@hammouamri2024learning], prompting us to explore this approach as well.
+This method also relies on interpolation and is very similar to the DDL method, serving as a generalization for synaptic delays.
+It uses a 1D convolution through time to simulate delays between consecutive layers.
+The kernels include a single non-zero weight per synapse, which corresponds to the desired delay.
+This method co-trains weights and delays.

 We found that both methods performed well and eliminated the artificial phase delays introduced in the basic model.